bitemyapp/thodol/readme.md

 It's a wiki.

-*Not slow.
+*   Not slow.
-*Doesn't get in your way.
+*   Doesn't get in your way.
-*Made for programmers
+*   Made for programmers.